bmc-labs/runrs/README.md

 # to build the Docker image:
 nix build .#runrs-docker-image

+# after bulding the Docker image, you need to load it:
+docker load < result
 ```

 That's it.
 Make a PR with your changes and we'll talk about them.